MatthewHeun/LightingPaper2020/Submissions/1 Submission 1/pieces/Supplementary Materials/Scripts/Readme_Scripts.txt

                       Then creates a table containing this information.

 AllData.R - This script pulls data from the master_lighting_data.xlsx spreadsheet
-            and builds a massive data frame containing weighting functions, lamps, and weighted emission spectra.
+            and builds a data frame containing weighting functions, lamps, and weighted emission spectra.